davidovich/summon/README.md

 > New in v0.16.0

-Swalowargs will consume all arguments.
+`swallowargs` will consume all arguments.
 Use it to capture unwanted arguments that would be added by your user.
-This would be used when you want tight control of the arguments and not let the user add unknown arguments to the exec handle (which is the summon default).
+This would be used when you want tight control of the arguments and not let the user append unknown arguments to the exec handle (which is what summon does by default).

 ##### Run Function